jcaldani/Cat/README.md

 # WGProject
-Very small project used to test out CSS, HTML and JS features
+This project is very small and outdated, it's missing various features regarding responsive web design, but it showcases a very basic usage of JS, CSS & HTML.